ZouhirBensm/aiffamp3/README.md

    - Set the **ENV variables** to PORT=3000.

 4. **Deploy the app**:
-   Once you connect your repository, Render will automatically deploy the app and set up a production environment.
+   Once you connect your repository, Render will automatically deploy the app and set up a render environment.

 5. After deployment, you can access the app at:
    [https://aifctomp3.onrender.com/](https://aifctomp3.onrender.com/)